Helperbird/website/src/pages/help/how-to-use-a-dyslexia-ruler-on-any-website.md

 youtubeId: PfILiWebkuc
 cardTitle: Dyslexia Ruler
-featureDescription: Learn how to use a dyslexia ruler on any website, pdf or app.
+featureDescription: Learn how to use a dyslexia ruler on a website or pdf with the Helperbird browser extension.
 date: 2019-01-03
 tags: guideFeaturesMain
 url: help/how-to-use-a-dyslexia-ruler-on-any-website/
 ---

-## What is a dyslexia ruler?

-A dyslexia ruler is a transparent ruler that can be used to help you read text.
-Helperbird allows you to use it on every website you visit.

-## How to use a dyslexia ruler
+## How to turn on the Dyslexia ruler

-- Open Helperbird on Chrome, Firefox or Edge
+**Step 1:** Open Helperbird, this is done by clicking the Helperbird icon in the top right corner of your browser window.

+**Step 2:** The extension will open.
+Showing the quick actions and other features.

-- Scroll to the **Dyslexia ruler** card.
+**Step 3:** Scroll until you find the **Ruler** card.

+**Step 4:** There is many different options, from styles, colors, and transparency.

-- Toggle the on/off switch to **On**.
+**Step 5:** Toggle the on/off switch to **On**.

-- A ruler, will now appear on the page.
+**Step 6:** A ruler, will now appear on the page.

-- Thats it.
+**Step 7 (Optional):** Change the options to your liking.

-## Features
+## Ruler features

-- Follow cursor
+### Follow cursor

+Follow cursor is a feature that allows the ruler to follow your cursor as you move it across the page.
+This feature is turned off by default.

-- Ruler color
+### Ruler color

+Ruler color is a feature that allows you to change the color of the ruler.
+The default color is black.

-- Ruler size
+### Ruler size

+Ruler size is a feature that allows you to change the size of the ruler.
+The default size is 100px.

-- Ruler position
+### Ruler position

+Ruler position is a feature that allows you to change the position of the ruler.
+The default position is top.

-- Ruler opacity
+### Ruler opacity

+Ruler opacity is a feature that allows you to change the opacity of the ruler.
+The default opacity is 100%.

+### Ruler Width

+Ruler Width is a feature that allows you to change the width of the ruler.
+The default width is 1px.

+### Ruler Styles

-- Ruler Width
+- Dyslexia Ruler
+- Line focus
+- Reading guide

+## Video Tutorial

+- Coming soon.

+## Need more help?

+If you encounter any issues with the activation process, please contact the Helperbird support team for assistance.